atnumridha/pg-management-system/memory-bank/activeContext.md

 - Ensuring all recent fixes—including CRUD and dashboard feature enhancements—are fully documented.

 ## Recent Changes
+- FontAwesome icon type error in Angular resolved by aligning all @fortawesome packages to v6.4.2 and reinstalling node_modules.
 - KPI cards ("Rooms", "Tenants", "Vacant Rooms", "Properties", "Invoiced", "Received", "Due", "Overdue") now use <a> routerLink with href and tabIndex for mobile-friendly and accessible navigation.
 - Charts: switched Tenants by Status between horizontal bar and doughnut, finalized on doughnut for recognition and distinction.
 - Bar chart is now used for Rent Collection Trend for always-visible data.